‘The Big Bang Theory’ Stars Kaley Cuoco And Jim Parsons Indulge In Mock Fight

 There is a possibility that The Big Bang Theory might not be returning as a nominee next year.
 The series is midway through Season 10, and CBS has yet to renew it for Season 11.
 CBS and Warner Bros.
 TV are currently negotiating a new license fee agreement, but both the parties have yet to confirm anything.
 The series cast members’ contracts are also up for renewal after the current season wraps up.

-Cuoco, Parsons and Johnny Galecki, who are currently taking home $1 million per episode, have not yet hinted about quitting the highest rated comedy series on television.
+Cuoco, Parsons, and Johnny Galecki, who are currently taking home $1 million per episode, have not yet hinted about quitting the highest rated comedy series on television.
 In an interview with ET Canada, Jim Parsons expressed that he had no intention of leaving The Big Bang Theory.

 Why would I?
 Leave all this?